Types of Identity Theft Protection

 Recent headlines about data breaches and losses of personal information have prompted many companies to advertise products or services to help consumers prevent or minimize their risk of identity theft.

-Knowing and understanding your rights can help you determine whether--or which--commercial products or services may be appropriate for you.
+Knowing and understanding your rights can help you determine whether--or which--commercial product or service on the market today may be appropriate for you.

-Neither a fraud alert nor a credit freeze can stop a criminal from using your name to commit other crimes.
+Neither a fraud alert nor a credit freeze can stop a criminal from using your name to commit other non-credit related crimes.
 Remember, your identity is much more than just your credit report.
 There's no protection that's one hundred percent fool-proof against identity theft.
 None.

 Credit Monitoring